Check in/out: For 7 night packages check in is Saturday @ 5pm, Check out is Saturday @ 10am.

 Freezing fish: Bring zip lock bags and you can take fish home.
 You can buy a small cooler at the Maxi Bodega store in Jaco.
 Plan on freezing fish at least 24 hours before taking it home.

 Beach Club pass: The $3 million beach club is accessible with the passes that we’ll leave for you (on the key ring).
 The Beach Club is on the road to the marina, just past the creek.
 There’s a nice white sand beach, pool and showers about 200 yards from the condo.
 Just make sure you leave the passes when you’re finished and don’t lose them ($190 replacement).

 Critters on the back porch: You'll see birds, pesotes, raccoons and lots of hummingbirds.
 Also, the tree out back is home to several big iguanas.
 How many can you spot?

-Daily Cleaning: Daily maid service is available for $35/day (or $150/wk.).
+Daily Cleaning: Daily maid service is available for $35/day (or $150/week-6 days).
 She will clean, do the dishes, wash and fold your laundry leaving the condo in immaculate condition for your return from a busy day of activities.
 If you want this option, check the box on your reservation agreement.
 Please pay Carolina for this in Costa Rica.
 Note: Daily maid service is required for groups of four or more.

 (Trips Donated to Charities):

 Reschedules: We will gladly reschedule your stay at no charge if you change your original reservation six months (or more) before your arrival date (subject to availability).
 If you change dates between six months & 75 days prior to arrival the fee to reschedule is $700.
 Reschedules made fewer than 75 days prior to occupancy are subject to a fee of $1700.
 Note: Reschedules must be made into the Green Season only (Apr-Nov) and might require an additional fee to extend your trip certificate's validity date.